matchms/matchms/README.rst

 Prerequisites:

-- Python 3.7, 3.8 or 3.9
+- Python 3.7, 3.8 or 3.9, (3.10 and 3.11 should work as well, but are not yet tested systematically)
 - Anaconda (recommended)

-We recommend installing matchms from Anaconda Cloud with
+We recommend installing matchms in a new virtual environment to avoid dependency clashes

 .. code-block:: console

-  # install matchms in a new virtual environment to avoid dependency clashes
-  conda create --name matchms python=3.8 conda activate matchms conda install --channel bioconda --channel conda-forge matchms
+  conda create --name matchms python=3.9 conda activate matchms conda install --channel bioconda --channel conda-forge matchms